Apple Podcasts | Google Podcasts

 - Don’t be afraid to reach out to someone.
 There are many different ways to reach out such as email, Skype, social media.

 - Be fearless.
-The worse that can happen is they will tell you no. But you’ll never know what they’re going to say if don’t ask.
+The worse thing that can happen is they will tell you no. But you’ll never know what they’re going to say if you don’t ask.

-- If you get a no, find another one who can help you.
+- If you get a no, keep searching until you find someone else who is willing to be a mentor to you.

 About her book, The Heartbeat of Success:

 - A 30-day challenge sponsored by Mentoring in Medicine and Small Business Camp